BusinessAlchemist/businessalchemist.github.io/_posts/2022-03-12-troubleshooting-tableau-live-queries-against-sql-part-1.md

    - (TBC)

 Now that you know how to see the exact queries that are executed on the server, you can skip to part 2.

+[^1] If you're using tableau desktop, then the queries will use your AD account to authenticate and query SQL Server.
+If you are refreshing data from the Tableau server, it uses the *ServiceAccount* the server is running.
+[^2] The order is sometimes sequential and sometimes parallel.
+For instance, it seems to first retrieve data for filters on the dashboard - and only after that it retrieves data for your visuals, that is sequential.
+However it might decide to parallelize and execute a number of SQL queries in parallel - this seems to happen when you have multiple filters on your dashboard.